Luo Tianyi: Major offline performances

-On February 2, 2016, Tianyi was invited to perform on the Little New Year (a traditional festival in China that is celebrated six or seven days before the Lunar New Year) Gala held by Hunan Satellite TV and sang the song "Huaer Naji" (花儿纳吉) with Yang Yuying.
-In the performance Tianyi's figure was shown to the audience with the help of augmented reality.
+On February 2, 2016, Tianyi was invited to perform for the Little New Year (a traditional festival in China that is celebrated six or seven days before the Lunar New Year) Gala held by Hunan Satellite TV and sang the song "Huaer Naji" (花儿纳吉) with Yang Yuying.
+In the performance, Tianyi's figure was shown to the audience with the help of augmented reality.
 It was also her first performance on TV.

 On June 17, 2017, Tianyi and five other virtual singers (Yanhe, Yuezheng Ling, Yuezheng Longya, Zhiyu Moke and Mo Qingxian) held a concert at the Mercedes-Benz Arena in Shanghai.
-Henian used the Holography technology to show their figures.
+Henian used holography to show their figures.
 It was the first concert that was specially held for Chinese virtual figures.

-And on New Year's Eve of 2018, Tianyi participated in the New Year's Eve Gala of Jiangsu Television.
-She sang the song "Let It Go" with the Hong Kong singer Wakin Chau.
+On New Year's Eve of 2018, Tianyi participated in the New Year's Eve Gala of Jiangsu Television.
+She sang the song "Let It Go" with the Taiwanese singer Wakin Chau.

 In March 2018, Tianyi appeared on China Central Television for the first time and performed with the Peking opera master Wang Peiyu.

 On November 3, 2018, the concert "Guofeng Jiyue Ye" (国风极乐夜) was held at the Beijing National Stadium, where Tianyi sang the opening song of the concert.

-On December 31, 2018, Tianyi performed on Jiangsu Television's New Year Gala for the second time.
+On December 31, 2018, Tianyi performed for Jiangsu Television's New Year Gala for the second time.
 This time she sang the song "Dalabengba" (达拉崩吧) with Joker Xue.

-On February 23, 2019, Tianyi and the pianist Lang Lang hold a joint concert at the Mercedes-Benz Arena in Shanghai.
+On February 23, 2019, Tianyi and the pianist Lang Lang held a joint concert at the Mercedes-Benz Arena in Shanghai.

-On May 16, 2019, Tianyi appeared on Zhejiang Television's the treasured voice and sang "Mangzhong" (芒种) together with Angela Chang.
+On May 16, 2019, Tianyi appeared on Zhejiang Television's The Treasured Voice and sang "Mangzhong" (芒种) together with Angela Chang.

+On October 5, 2024, Tianyi held the concert "Gexingyuzhou: Wuxian Gongming" (歌行宇宙：无限共鸣).